Removal from the Co operative Bank and other lender panels: Why they do it and how to get reinstated

 • Missing deadline to reapply to remain on the Co operative Bank convincing panel

-• What is the application process to revert back onto the Co operative Bank conveyancing panel?
+• What is the application process to be reinstated onto the Co operative Bank conveyancing panel?

-• What times frames are involved when applying to revert back onto the Co operative Bank conveyancing panel?
+• Is there a fee to be reinstated onto the Co operative Bank conveyancing panel?

-• Am I restricted as to the number of occasions my practice can apply to be reinstated on the Co operative Bank conveyancing panel?
+• Is there a limit to the number of times my firm can submit applications to get back on the Co operative Bank conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Co operative Bank panel reinstatement is to ensure that your firm is not removed off of the Co operative Bank conveyancing panel in the first place.